Reservoir computing approaches for representation and classification of multivariate time series: Proposed reservoir model space representation

-Contrarily to the output model space representation, the prediction model here describes a generative model of the reservoir sequence, rather than of the input sequence.
-The learned feature space can capture both the data and their generative process.
-As for the output model space, a classifier that processes the reservoir model representation combines the explanatory capability of generative models with the classification power of the discriminative methods.
+The model \eqref{eq:gen_model} provides a characterization of both the input and the generative process of its high-level dynamical features, and also induces a metric relationship between samples~\cite{ng2002discriminative}.
+A classifier that processes the reservoir model representation combines the explanatory capability of generative models with the classification power of the discriminative methods.